/api/wallets/rename

 Parameters

-This endpoint requires two query parameters.
+This endpoint requires two parameters passed as query string parameters.

-Query Parameters
+Query String Parameters

-from string required
+wallet_path string required

-to string required
+new_name string required

 Response